-Workplace assessments are utilized to assess strengths and tension points within teams and to provide recommendations for building on the strengths and resolving significant issues.
+Workplace assessments evaluate strengths and tension points within teams, and provide recommendations for building on the team’s strengths and resolving significant issues.
 ACHIEVE’s assessments provide a clear and concise picture of the climate and challenges within your organization.
-The results of a workplace assessment position you to implement proactive measures to maintain or grow a positive and healthy place of work for all employees.
+The results of a workplace assessment position you to implement proactive measures to maintain or grow a positive and healthy workplace for all employees.

-An assessment will focus on staff experiences related to the functioning of their team.
-It also explores how organizational policies, culture and management may affect the functioning of a group and the resolution of tension or conflict.
+An assessment focuses on staff experiences related to the functioning of their team.
+It also explores how organizational policies, culture, and management may affect the functioning of a group and the resolution of tension or conflict.
 Workplace assessments typically have five phases:

 Phase 1 – Planning Meeting

 An ACHIEVE facilitator will meet with you to explore your goals and interests.
 Together you will work through what the scope and parameters of the assessment will be and what your desired outcomes are.
 Details related to timelines, communication, staff participation, and data collection methods will be established.

 Phase 2 – Collection of Information